 There are times when materials will need to be safely handled however, for example when a building is brought down, a demolition survey might be required.
 Another example could be when extensive changes to the layout or structure of the building are planned, and in this case a specific refurbishment survey will be able to highlight any risk factors and remedial work that is required prior to the project beginning.
 These may include very precise skills such as artex sampling for the presence of the materials.

-While Liverpool City Council and Merseyside Waste Disposal Authority do provide the facility for disposal of the waste, they do not offer removal services, so that is best left to a licensed removal contractor in Liverpool who will be fully trained in safe removal practices to minimise the risk when stripping materials from your premises.
+While Liverpool City Council and Merseyside Waste Disposal Authority do provide the facility for disposal of the waste from homeowners in Liverpool and on the Wirral, they do not offer removal services, so that is best left to a licensed removal contractor in Liverpool who will be fully trained in safe removal practices to minimise the risk when stripping materials from your premises.
 You should also find that a good asbestos removal company will also dispose of the waste on your behalf.

 Get a free quote for Liverpool asbestos removal and safe disposal use the form at the top of the page.
 You’ll then be contacted by local companies with the required accreditation and awareness training to be able to safely and effectively advise you.